ttothewiggy/TIL/docker/npm-dockerfile.md

 RUN npm ci

+# This line installs the dependencies for the application using npm ci, which is similar to npm install but is intended for use in production environments and uses a package-lock.json or npm-shrinkwrap.json file to ensure reproducibility.

 RUN npm run build

+# This line builds the application using the npm run build script.

 CMD ["npm", "run", "start"]

+# This line sets the default command for the container to npm run start, which will start the application.

 #CMD ["npx", "serve", "build"]

 ```

 This was the final build that worked but we (abby) tried a bunch of different commands.

 Such as changing the paths of the COPY, WORKDIR commands.
-The commented out command on line 23 was the original and we changed it to line 19 which was the final change that made it work.
+The commented out command on "CMD [npx etc]" was the original and we changed it to "CMD [nmp ect]" which was the final change that made it work.
 Each time we ran `docker build -t react-app .`
 followed by  `docker run -p 3000:3000 react-app` which exposed the port we set in the Dockerfile to the port of the internal service.